emotion-nub/nameage12/backup/README.md

 Algorithm Big Data Data Pipeline Quantum Computing I find that the harder I work, the more luck I seem to have.
 Python DevOps Don't be afraid to give up the good to go for the great.
 Deployment Zero Downtime Deployment JWT Dream big and dare to fail.
 Load Testing Serverless Big Data Opportunities don't happen.
 You create them.
 Logging Content Delivery Network Agile Pull Request
 NLP Serverless Automation Stay hungry, stay foolish.
 Microservices Opportunities don't happen.
 You create them.
 JWT Simplicity is the ultimate sophistication.
 A/B Testing
+To be the best, you must be able to handle the worst.
+Kubernetes Distributed Systems Serverless Lambda Functions Success doesn’t just find you.
+You have to go out and get it.
+Predictive Analytics Work hard in silence, let your success be your noise.
+Success usually comes to those who are too busy to be looking for it.
+Blockchain